Write a Check

 To donate by check or money order, make your donation payable to Food for Others and mail it to: Food for Others, 2938 Prosperity Avenue, Fairfax, VA 22031

-To donate safely by credit card or through PayPal, use the Donate Now website.
+To donate safely by credit card, click the orange Donate Now button.
 If you prefer, you can call us (703-207-9173) with your credit card.
 Or, complete this Financial Donation Form and mail it or fax it to us.

 If you would like to make a stock donation to Food for Others, please complete a Stock Donation Form and mail or fax it to Food for Others, or contact our Executive Director at 703-207-9173.